gutembergsa/teste-jungle-devs/README.md

 ## About the project <a name="about"/>

-This project is a semi-functional version of Hapu's homepage, created with [React](https://github.com/facebook/create-react-app), [Redux](https://redux-toolkit.js.org/introduction/getting-started) and tested with [Jest](https://jestjs.io/pt-BR/docs/tutorial-react); For styling the components the pre-processor [SASS](https://sass-lang.com/) with [CSS Modules](https://github.com/css-modules/css-modules) was used and for displaying notifications the [react-toastify](https://www.npmjs.com/package/react-toastify) library was used.
+This project is a semi-functional version of Hapu's homepage, created with [React](https://github.com/facebook/create-react-app), [Redux](https://redux-toolkit.js.org/introduction/getting-started) and tested with [Jest](https://jestjs.io/pt-BR/docs/tutorial-react).
+For styling the components the pre-processor [SASS](https://sass-lang.com/) with [CSS Modules](https://github.com/css-modules/css-modules) was used and for displaying notifications the [react-toastify](https://www.npmjs.com/package/react-toastify) library was used.

 <!-- toc -->

 ## How to install the project <a name="instalation"/> [^](#instalation)

 To install the project you must have previously installed [Node.js](https://nodejs.org/en/) and its package manager [NPM](https://nodejs.org/en/) and [clone this repository](https://www.atlassian.com/br/git/tutorials/setting-up-a-repository/git-clone).
-To ensure the best development experience it is recommended to install the Eslint and Prettier plugins in your editor.
+To ensure the best development experience it is recommended to install Eslint and Prettier plugins in your editor.

 After you have done these procedures run the following command in the folder that was created by cloning the `/test-jungle-devs` repository to install the project dependencies.